TheJacksonLaboratory/cape/vignettes/cape.md

    * pairscan_results: A list with one element per trait.
 The element for each trait is a list of the following three elements:
      * pairscan_effects: the effect sizes from the linear models
-     * pairscan_se: the standard erros from the linear models
+     * pairscan_se: the standard errors from the linear models
      * model_covariance: the model covariance from the linear models.
    * pairscan_perm: The same structure as pairscan_results, but for the permuted data.